 - Can also be used in and around the home, such as by people with Raynaud’s Disease.

-- The thin fabric allows your fingers to move easily and does not restrict in any way.
+- The thin fabric allows your fingers to move easily, the addition of elastane does not restrict any of your movements.

 So why did we decide to use it in our gloves?

 One of the main factors in keeping your hands warm is avoiding moisture.
 Wet hands get cold faster.
 One of the properties of milk silk is its ability to inhibit the penetration of moisture from outside, while at the same time letting out moisture from the inside.
 Additionally, the fabric also feels soft and smooth and has a nice luxury feel.